clintgeek/rorGameCatalog/README.md

 # App Team Code Challenge

 ## Classic Video Game Web App
 This coding challenge will test your ability to modify and add onto a small web application.
-You can use any documentation, Google, Stack Overflow and any IDE.
+You can use any documentation: Google, Stack Overflow and any IDE.
 Rails and Sqlite have already been configured with some stubbed out code.
 You can use third party libraries such as ActiveRecord, JQuery, AngularJS, Ruby Gems, etc.

 ## How long should this take?
 PLEASE TAKE YOUR TIME and pay attention to detail!
 Your code will be reviewed not only for being able to complete the tasks assigned, but also for readability, dry-ness, OOP, separation of concerns and other style characteristics.
 How you solve the problem is just as important as being able to solve it.
 Recruiters may try to rush you to complete this code challenge, but anywhere from a couple of weeks to a couple of months is okay.
 We'll still be here.  :)